MileHacker Logo

 Rural & Coastal Views

-The areas around Guli Town and Keqiao District offer brief views of local agricultural landscapes, including rice paddies and small farms.
+The zones surrounding Guli Town and Keqiao District offer brief views of local agricultural landscapes, including rice paddies and small farms.

 Seasonal Natural Phenomena

-• Autumn foliage is visible in mountain regions like Kuaiji Mountain during October and November.
+• Autumn foliage is visible in mountain areas such as Kuaiji Mountain during October and November.

-• Shaoxing is inland; coastal areas require further travel to the Zhoushan archipelago.
+• Shaoxing is away from the sea; coastal areas require further travel to the Zhoushan archipelago.

 • Local agricultural areas reveal customary farming methods, including rice cultivation.